Fox-ML-infrastructure/FoxML_Core/LEGAL/README.md

 ## Previous Work Showcase

-The repository below demonstrates the structure, quality, and engineering rigor of ML/quant research infrastructure.
+The repository below demonstrates the structure, quality, and engineering rigor of ML cross-sectional research infrastructure.
 It represents the current evolution of the Fox ML Infrastructure system.

 ### FoxML Core

-A production-structured ML/quant research infrastructure featuring:
+A production-structured ML cross-sectional research infrastructure featuring:

 - pipeline orchestration
 - leakage-safe validation